 If your language is not on the list above, please continue reading the Pimsleur review below.
 There is a link to the list of languages Pimsleur offers at the bottom of this review.

 Why Pimsleur Language Programs Work — “Spaced Repetition”

 Here’s what spaced repetition means.
-First you listen to a foreign-language phrase, then you are asked to repeat it.
-Next, you’re asked to remember it and say the words out loud at time intervals that start out very short and then increase.
+First, you listen to a foreign-language phrase, then you are asked to repeat it.
+Next, you’re asked to remember the phrase and say the words out loud at time intervals that start out very short and then increase.

 For example, first you hear a word and then you will be asked to say it 15 seconds later, then you will be asked to say it 45 seconds later, then 1.5 minutes after that, and so on.
 The time intervals grow quickly until they are measured in days and then weeks.

 This method works for everyone who is willing to use it.
 You will learn a lot (and remember a lot) for every hour you spend studying with any spaced-repetition method.

 Spaced repetition was invented back in 1932 by Professor C. A. Mace, so it’s a very old concept.
-Pimsleur language courses were developed after cassette-tape technology became widespread in the 1970s.
+Pimsleur language courses using spaced repetition were developed after cassette-tape technology became widespread in the 1970s.